Dentists Who Treat Sleep Apnea Questions and Answers

 Sleep specialists come from a variety of different healthcare professions.
 They may be neurologists, pulmonologists, otolaryngologists, psychiatrists, primary care physicians and dentists.
 Some dentists also have specialized training in the surgical treatment of sleep disorders affecting breathing, which includes sleep apnea.

-If you or someone you love is struggling with sleep apnea, the medical professionals at Koala® Center for Sleep & TMJ Disorders can help.
+If you or someone you love is struggling with sleep apnea, the medical professionals at Koala® Center For Sleep & TMJ Disorders can help.
 Our doctors are experienced in treating sleep apnea and have a specialized focus to ensure the highest quality of care.
 Our kind and compassionate professionals welcome each and every patient on a journey to better sleep, and a better quality of life.
-We serve patients all over the US, and have offices located in Bloomington IL, Peoria IL, Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Brewster NY, El Paso TX, Albuquerque NM, and Wausau WI.
+We serve patients all over the US, and have offices located in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We look forward to serving you!